stub22/banquo/README.md

 ### Creating Test Accounts

-A Dummy account may be created using HTTP POST to the running service at path `/make-dummy-account`.
+Dummy accounts may be created, one at a time, using HTTP POST to the running service at path `/make-dummy-account`.

 The intial balance of the account will be a random amount.
+The name and address will be timestamped Strings.
 ```
 curl.exe -s -X POST http://localhost:8499/make-dummy-account
 {"accountID":"a464e29f-d98f-482d-9d3b-08df36cc3653","customerName":"dummy_1702212638165","customerAddress":"dummy_1702212638165","balanceAmt":244.11}